 CalcTape Paper Tape Calculator: It is a tape-style calculator which keeps the result on a digital paper.
 For a look and feel of the tape calculators used in retail stores, this apps takes the spot.

 Electrical Calculator: This app is very useful if you wish to convert voltage and power and current.
 It has an option to calculate the resistance of a resistor using color-coded rings.

 Unit Converter: It is a conversion app that lets you convert mass, velocity, gravity, time, etc.

 Which is the Best Calculator App for iPad?

-Myscript Calculator is a very intuitive app that lets you use your iPad like an actual notepad.
+Myscript Calculator is a very intuitive app that lets you use your iPad as an actual notepad.
 It is useful for people who like the look and feel of writing their own equations down instead of typing.
 PhotoMath is for people who would want to solve equations printed on paper by recognizing through camera and image processing.